-Most markets sink as China rate cut fails to ease economy worries
+Markets mixed as China rate cut fails to ease economy worries

 A series of pledges to reinvigorate the economy have been made but with very little detail.

-In early trade, Hong Kong led losses, extending a sell-off to a seventh straight day and leaving it more than 20 percent down from its January high.
+Hong Kong led losers, extending a sell-off to a seventh straight day and leaving it more than 20 percent down from its January high.

-Shanghai was also in the red along with Sydney, Singapore and Wellington, though Tokyo, Seoul and Jakarta rose.
+Shanghai was also in the red along with Sydney, Singapore and Wellington, though Tokyo, Seoul, Mumbai, Bangkok and Jakarta rose.

+"Unsurprisingly markets were less than impressed by this move, expecting authorities to be much more forceful.
+This lack of urgency... is unlikely to spark demand in an economy where loan demand appears to be low anyway," said Michael Hewson of CMC Markets.

 The Jackson Hole gathering is now firmly in traders' sights with Fed chief Jerome Powell due to speak, along with European Central Bank boss Christine Lagarde.

-The meet comes as markets price in expectations that borrowing costs will be kept high for some time with officials aiming to tame inflation and keep it down.
+The meeting comes as markets price in expectations that borrowing costs will be kept high for some time with officials aiming to tame inflation and keep it down.

 "We could see ourselves in this 5+ percent benchmark risk-free rate environment for the foreseeable period of time -- perhaps into mid-2024 or beyond," said Jerome Schneider at Pacific Investment Management Co.